eclipse-hono/hono/site/documentation/content/concepts/tenancy.md

 All devices of Hono belong to exactly one tenant, so any data is sent in the context of the tenant a device belongs to.

-It is important here to focus on Hono's view of a device: it is on a logical level, meaning a device is created in the context of a tenant purely by using Hono's Credentials and Device Registration API.
+"Device" means here a logical entity consisting of a set of registry data.
 Usually a physical device will be created in Hono as exactly one logical device, and thus belongs to exactly one tenant.

 The following diagram shows the relation between tenants, devices and their credentials: